cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   pseudorandom.
 Deriving these keys via a single PRF (i.e., with a single cross-user key) applied to users' identities satisfies this assumption.
   This change was made to support real-world use cases where client or user enumeration is a security (or privacy) risk.
+Note that the derivation of the OPRF key via a PRF keyed by `oprf_seed` and applied to the unique `credential_identifier` ensures the critical requirement of the per-user OPRF keys being unique per client.
 - The protocol outputs an export key for the client in addition to a shared session key that can be used for application-specific purposes.
 This key is a pseudorandom value derived from the client password (among other values) and